vladr7/SunAlarm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Transform your mornings with a natural light alarm that syncs with sunrise.
+Wake up peacefully, feeling refreshed and aligned with nature's rhythm.

 I wanted to replicate an existing Light Alarm app that had bad UI and I wanted to have the same but with better UI, so that's why I built it, on top of the intention to learn more about Android specifics but even more about Compose.
 Also I've learned a lot about handling background tasks required for Alarm Clock.